 Congratulations, you’ve landed at your new job!
 It means the interview was astonishing.
-You definitely impressed the recruiter with your skills, knowledge and great personality.
+You definitely impressed the recruiter with your skills,

 Of course you are thrilled, but don't hide it, we know that you are also a little bit stressed.
 It's a very common feeling.
 After all, the first month is like an extension of the interview process.
 Starting a new job can be demanding.
 On the one hand, you have to learn both the written and unwritten rules of the company and to adapt to an unfamiliar work culture.
 On the other hand, you try to make a good impression with your colleagues and bosses.

 Take a deep breath and remember that you are awesome.
-Then, here are our 10 tips & tricks on how to start working in a new environment, the do's and don’ts.
+Then, here are our 10 tips & tricks on how to start working in a new environment, the do's and

 1. Be present.
 Don’t be late